Fluence to Commission First MABR System in Mainland USA

 About Fluence Corporation Ltd

-Fluence Corporation’s (ASX:FLC) (OTCMKTS:EMFGF) vision is to become a leading global provider of fast-to-deploy decentralized and packaged water and wastewater treatment solutions, a market estimated to grow to US$22B by 2021*.
+Fluence Corporation’s (ASX:FLC) (OTCMKTS:EMFGF) vision is to become a leading global provider of fast-to-deploy decentralised and packaged water and wastewater treatment solutions, already an estimated A$17 billion market in 2016, excluding the China rural market opportunity.
 Fluence has experience operating in over 70 countries worldwide and employs more than 300 highly trained water professionals around the globe.
 The Company provides local, sustainable treatment and reuse solutions while empowering businesses and communities worldwide to make the most of their water resources.

 For more information please visit our website: http://www.fluencecorp.com